-We have many gloriously positive things to look forward to soon:
+We have many gloriously positive things to look forward to soon, such as:

 “4 And God shall wipe away all tears from their eyes, and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain; for the former things are passed away.”